Manuella-R/QR-code-generator-and-scanner/README.md

-Here's a README description for the QR code generator and scanner based on the provided images:

----

 # QR Code Generator and Scanner

 This project provides two functionalities in separate GUI applications built using **Tkinter** and **ttkinter**: